 - 2.7.1.
-In view of the above forecast for interest rates the Council's borrowing strategy will be based upon the following information. - 2.7.1.1.
-Long term rates are difficult to predict for reasons already stated.
+In view of the above forecast for interest rates the Council's borrowing strategy will be based upon the following information. - Long term rates are difficult to predict for reasons already stated.
 They are forecast to rise gradually over 2017/18 by around 0.10% starting from current levels of 1.60% to 2.70%.
-At the time of writing suggested target rates for borrowing are as follows: 50 yr 2.70%, 25 yr 2.90%, 10yr 2.30% and 5 yr 1.60%. - 2.7.1.2.
-The Council's Long Term Borrowing Maturity Profile as at 28th February 2017 can be seen as Annex D. It shows actual maturities and also possible maturities from the LOBO debt taken.
+At the time of writing suggested target rates for borrowing are as follows: 50 yr 2.70%, 25 yr 2.90%, 10yr 2.30% and 5 yr 1.60%. - February 2017 can be seen as Appendix D. It shows actual maturities and also possible maturities from the LOBO debt taken.
 Gaps in the maturity profile are between 12 years and 36 years, then after 44 years.
-Any new borrowing taken should focus on these lengths at prevailing rates of interest. - 2.7.1.3.
-Market loans and LOBO1 loans may be available at rates below PWLB rates.
-However an appropriate balance between PWLB and market debt should be maintained in the debt portfolio. - 2.7.1.4.
-Short term borrowing (up to 10 years) from the money market or other local authorities, at investment level rates, will be an available option.
+Any new borrowing taken should focus on these lengths at prevailing rates of interest.

+- Market loans and LOBO loans may be available at rates below PWLB rates.
+However an appropriate balance between PWLB and market debt should be maintained in the debt portfolio. - Short term borrowing (up to 10 years) from the money market or other local authorities, at investment level rates, will be an available option.